What’s so “critical” about Salesforce Critical Updates?

 - Tests that take a lot of effort and time when manual testing

 Automating these items can make testing your critical updates much easier and faster.
-This allows you to take advantage of the updates sooner and in a safer way!
+It allows you to take advantage of the updates sooner and more safely!

 For more information about upcoming Critical Updates, you can review our convenient list with links to the related Salesforce documentation or navigate to Setup in Salesforce and select the Release Updates (Beta) option in the Setup menu.
 Alternatively, you can search for Critical Updates in the Setup search bar for the classic view.